-The above given, the companies out there need products they can subscribe to that enables their current workforce to use them immediately to solve their problems of today and to trust they can solve the problems of tomorrow.
+The above given, the companies out there need products they can subscribe to and enable their current workforce to use them immediately to solve their problems of today and to trust they can solve the problems of tomorrow.

 At the same time, they have to be able to adjust the product over time to tailor it to their particular needs.

 That is, providing products that may include advanced AI/Machine Learning and other modern tricks but can be understood, purchased, launched, maintained and moulded by the hands of the line of business people to keep improving how they run their business.

 Not only by developers or data scientists, but the people in customer service, sales, operations, etc.

 This will, over time, require a more in-depth technical understanding of how AI works or how APIs work, but at an incremental pace.

 Upgrading of the current workforce’s skills should focus on deepening their general understanding of new technology such as AI but without having to re-educate them to becoming data scientists or data engineers.